Phalcode/gamevault-docs/docs/troubleshooting.md

 # Troubleshooting

 Below, we will gradually list some common issues and corresponding solutions to help you maximize the potential of your app.
-If you can't find a solution to your problem here, feel free to open a ticket on our Github board or seek assistance or enhancements via Discord or Reddit.
-(Links can be found in the website's Footer.)
+If you can't find a solution to your problem here, feel free to open a ticket on our Github board or seek assistance via [Discord](https://discord.gg/NEdNen2dSu).
 Alternatively, you may also directly [email our company address](mailto:contact@phalco.de) if the issue is confidential.

 ## Common Problems and Solutions